dfinance/docs/staking/become_a_validator.md

 * Synchronized **dnode** (full-node).
 * Opened **26656 port** on your machine.
 * Installed **dncli** and **dnode** (with docker or not).
-* Account with at least 2.0 DFI.
+* Account with at least 2.0 XFI.

 During validator creation we will need both **dnode** and **dncli** working from your machine launched with full-node, so make sure they both available from the console: